peekjef72/httpapi_exporter/contribs/veeam/README.md

 There are five possible actions:

 - url: to collect metrics from HTTP API
-- set_fact: to assign vlaue to variables
+- set_fact: to assign value to variables
 - actions: to perform a list of (sub-)actions
 - metrics: to define metrics to expose/return to Prometheus
 - debug: to display debug text to logger.